 Nuggets vs. Timberwolves Injury Report Today - April 25

-The Denver Nuggets (53-29) are dealing with just one player on the injury report as they prepare for Game 5 of the first round of the NBA playoffs against the Minnesota Timberwolves (42-40) at Ball Arena on Tuesday, April 25 at 9:00 PM ET.
+Heading into Game 5 of the first round of the NBA playoffs against the Minnesota Timberwolves (42-40), the Denver Nuggets (53-29) are keeping their eye on just one player on the injury report.
+The game begins at 9:00 PM ET on Tuesday, April 25 at Ball Arena.

 Watch Nuggets vs. Timberwolves with Fubo!

-The Timberwolves will look for another victory over the Nuggets following a 114-108 OT win on Sunday.
-Anthony Edwards led the Timberwolves to the victory with a team-high 34 points.
-Nikola Jokic scored 43 points in the Nuggets' loss.
+These squads match up for the second straight game after the Timberwolves defeated the Nuggets 114-108 in overtime on Sunday.
+Anthony Edwards led the Timberwolves to the win with a team-high 34 points.
+Nikola Jokic put up 43 points in the Nuggets' loss.

 Rep your team with officially licensed Nuggets gear!
 Head to Fanatics to find jerseys, shirts, and much more.